ccarloscr/parastar/README.md

 ```bash
 mkdir -p parastar/fastq_files
 ```

+#### Naming convention
 Each sample must have two files:
 - sampleID_R1_001.fastq.gz
 - sampleID_R2_001.fastq.gz
+Change the 001 numbers for different replicates, and the sampleID for different samples.

 ## Configuration
 - Read length: 50 bp → change line 30 in parastar.sh if needed.